 One weekend.
 100% dedicated to girls who play music (or sing!)

 Join us for Girls Jazz Sleepover Weekend, dedicated to girls who play or sing.
-This is going to be SO.MUCH.FUN.
-Learn tons of great stuff in all day clinics with world-famous female music faculty, plus you’ll bond with other girls at group meals, movie night, all-sing and more.
+This is going to be so much fun!
+Learn tons of great stuff in all day clinics with world-famous female music faculty, plus bond with other girls at group meals, movie night, all-sing and more.

-At the end of the weekend, you'll perform as an ensemble for your friends and family.
-You'll make friends, connect with professional female musicians, and come away inspired and empowered to keep playing, singing and being yourself.
+At the end of the weekend, perform as an ensemble for your friends and family.
+Make friends, connect with professional female musicians, and come away inspired and empowered to keep playing, singing and being yourself.

 2017 GIRLS JAZZ SLEEPOVER DATES